CTR-tools/CTR-tools/README.md

 Various tools to operate Crash Team Racing game files.

-## big_splitter
+## bigtool
-Splits BIGFILE.BIG.
-Will rename some files (like levels).
-May not match all versions.
+Extracts/builds BIGFILE.BIG.
+Some files will be renamed based on the filelist.txt contents.
+Identified file additions are welcome.

+Usage: you can basically drag'n'drop big and txt files on the tool's icon or you can use command line.

-Usage: big_splitter.exe C:\example\bigfile.big
+Extracting: bigtool.exe C:\example\bigfile.big

-This will generate additional BIGFILE folder, you will find the extracted files there.
+* This will create a BIGFILE folder with all contents and BIGFILE.TXT which is a list of all files.

+Building: bigtool.exe C:\example\bigfile.txt
+* Given the file list it will generate BIGFILE.BIG.
+It will overwrite existing file.

 ## lng2txt
-Converts lng files into text files.
+Converts lng files into text files and back (warning, not tested propery as of r4).

 Usage: lng2txt.exe C:\example\somefile.lng